Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 -

 A veterinarian should be consulted if the symptoms persist for more than a few days or if they are particularly severe.
-Vomiting and diarrhea are particularly worrying if they can lead to dehydration, which can be life-threatening.
+Vomiting and DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. are particularly worrying if they can lead to dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse., which can be life-threatening.

-It is important to carry out the food change gradually in order not to additionally burden the cat’s digestive system.
-Start with a small amount of the new food, mixed with the old, and increase the proportion of the new food over several days.
+It is important to carry out the feed change gradually in order not to additionally burden the cat’s digestive system.
+Start with a small amount of the new feed, mixed with the old, and increase the proportion of the new feed over several days.

 Avoid giving the cat additional treats or supplements during this time in order to better isolate the exact cause of the intolerance.
 Fresh water should be available at all times to ensure adequate fluid intake.